PSahner/mc-eisbaers-res-pack-base-32x/README.md

 Source: [FaithfulPack](https://faithfulpack.net/addons/inner-edges-for-doors)
 Description: Adds faces to the insides of the windows of doors and trapdoors and gives it a three-dimensional effect.
 Customized version, which also fixes the different copper door and trapdoor models (exposed, weathered, oxidized, and all waxed versions).

-#### 1.2.10: Candles Overhaul
+#### 1.2.10: Candles Overhaul - *Customized*

 Source: [PlanetMinecraft](https://www.planetminecraft.com/texture-pack/candles-overhaul/)
 Description: Uses a different candle model for candles (including candles on cakes).
+Since in newer versions of Minecraft the candles no longer use the translucent property, the version in this resource pack is a stripped-down version of the source without the wax overlay.
+For the wax overlay to show, you additionally need the [Eisbaer's Candle Overlay Fix](https://github.com/PSahner/mc-eisbaers-mods_candleOverlayFix) mod.

 ## Changelog